10 Of The Biggest Dog Breeds In The World

 First, let’s take a look at a record-breaking big dog!

-The Largest Dog Ever
+The Biggest Dog In The World Ever

 Back in the 2012, The Guinness World Book of Records gave the title of tallest dog to Zeus, a great Dane from Ostego, Michigan.
 Zeus was 44 inches tall on all four feet, but stood a whopping seven feet four inches on his hind legs!
 Can you imagine such a dog jumping on you and greeting you at the door?
 Zeus’ pet parents said he was very gentle and laid back—he loved anyone and the other pets in his home.
 He got along with everyone.
 In fact, Zeus was a therapy dog who visited hospitals and schools.

 To get a drink, Zeus preferred to head to the kitchen sink for his water.
 When it came to sleeping, he enjoyed sharing his bed with his pet parents (actually, it was their bed!).
 He ate a large quantity of food—30 lbs of dog food over the course of two weeks.
 Who could imagine!
 Zeus died of old age when he was five.
 That’s not old for many dogs, but is a good long life when it comes to such large dogs as Great Danes.
 His family has missed him very much, but are happy to have had him in their lives.
+Another famous biggest dog in the world was a blue Great Dane named Giant George who is also a record holder in the Guinness World Book.

-Biggest Dog Breed List
+Large Breed List

 We’ve put together a list of the biggest dog breeds you can find.
 You’re sure to find some lovely, large canine companion in this list.
 Some of these huge dog breeds make great family pets and can even live in smaller homes.
 However, others prefer to have space to roam and may prefer living outdoors on a farm or ranch.